ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 -  each fix or new feature needs to have its own Launchpad ticket filed under the landscape-client project
--  each one of those tickets needs to:
+-  each one of those tickets needs to have:

-   -  have two developer reviews (already a standard Landscape coding practice)
+   -  two developer reviews (already a standard Landscape coding practice)
-   -  additionally have a specific QA review
+   -  a specific QA review

 .. _packaging_qa: